History of tennis: Origin

 Real tennis racquets and balls.
 Cahusac at the Falkland Palace Royal Tennis Club.

-Tennis is mentioned in literature as far back as the Middle Ages.
+References to tennis are found in literature dating back to the Middle Ages.
 In The Second Shepherds' Play (c.
-1500) shepherds gave three gifts, including a tennis ball, to the newborn Christ.
-Sir Gawain, a knight of King Arthur's round table, plays tennis against a group of 17 giants in The Turke and Gowin (c.
-1500).
+1500), a tennis ball is listed among the three gifts which the shepherds give to the newborn Christ.
+In The Turke and Gowin (c.
+1500) Sir Gawain, a knight of King Arthur's round table, plays tennis against a group of 17 giants.

+Jeu de paume

+Most historians believe that tennis originated in northern France in the 12th century, but the ball was then struck with the palm of the hand, hence the name jeu de paume (lit. 'game of the palm').
+Originally it was played with a bare hand, and later with a glove.
+This game may have been played by monks in monastery cloisters, but the construction and appearance of courts more resemble medieval courtyards and streets than religious buildings.

 Real tennis

-The Medieval form of tennis is termed as real tennis, a game that evolved over three centuries from an earlier ball game played around the 12th century in France that involved hitting a ball with a bare hand and later with a glove.
-By the 16th century the glove had become a racquet, the game had moved to an enclosed playing area and the rules had stabilized.
-Real tennis spread in popularity throughout royalty in Europe, reaching its peak in the 16th century.
+By the 16th century the glove had become a racquet, the game had moved to an enclosed playing area and the rules had stabilised.
+This version of the game is known today as real tennis.

+Real tennis quickly became a popular leisure pursuit for European royalty.
 In 1437 at the Blackfriars, Perth, the playing of tennis indirectly led to the death of King James I of Scotland, when the drain outlet, through which he hoped to escape assassins, had been blocked to prevent the loss of tennis balls.
 James was trapped and killed.
 Francis I of France (1515–1547) was an enthusiastic player and promoter of real tennis, building courts and encouraging play among the courtiers and commoners.
-His successor, Henry II (1547–59), was also an excellent player and continued the royal French tradition.
-In 1555 an Italian priest, Antonio Scaino da Salothe, wrote the first known book about tennis, Trattato del Giuoco della Palla.
-Two French kings died from tennis related episodes—Louis X of a severe chill after playing and Charles VIII after hitting his head during a game.
+His successor, Henry II (1547–59), was also an excellent player and continued the tradition.
+The deaths of two French kings can be linked to tennis—Louis X died of a severe chill after playing, while Charles VIII died after hitting his head either en route to a game, or, according to a tertiary source, during one.
 King Charles IX granted a constitution to the Corporation of Tennis Professionals in 1571, creating the first pro tennis 'tour', establishing three professional levels: apprentice, associate, and master.
 A professional named Forbet wrote and published the first codification of the rules in 1599.

-Royal interest in England began with Henry V (1413–22).
-Henry VIII (1509–47) made the biggest impact as a young monarch, playing the game with gusto at Hampton Court on a court he had built in 1530.
-It is believed that his second wife, Anne Boleyn, was watching a game when she was arrested and that Henry was playing when news of her execution arrived.
-During the reign of James I (1603–25) London had 14 courts.
+In England, royal interest in the game began with Henry V (1413–22), but it was Henry VIII (1509–47) who made the biggest impact.
+As a young monarch he played the game with gusto at Hampton Court on a court he had built in 1530.
+It is believed that his second wife, Anne Boleyn, was watching a game of real tennis when she was arrested, and that Henry was playing when news was brought to him of her execution.
+By the reign of James I (1603–25), London had fourteen tennis courts.